OWSL Rules & Regulations – Ratified December 2017

 Withdrawal of Application

-1.6 An administration fee of $400.00 will be applied to any team withdrawing its League Application prior to May 1st.
+1.6 An administration fee of $500.00 will be applied to any Provincial Elite, Provincial and Regional team withdrawing its League Application prior to April 1st.

-1.7 Any team withdrawing its League Application on or after May 1st will forfeit the entire League entry fee and team bond.
+1.7 Any Provincial Elite, Provincial and Regional team withdrawing its League Application on or after April 1st will forfeit the entire League entry fee and team bond.

-1.8 Allocation of teams by division shall be determined by the OWSL Board in accordance with OSA Policies on “Leagues”.
+1.8 Allocation of teams by division shall be determined by the OWSL Board in accordance with Ontario Soccer Policies on “Leagues”.

-1.9 In its sole discretion, the OWSL Board may establish two Provincial, Regional and/or Multi-Jurisdictional District Divisions in a Region to accommodate the number of teams applying for, and being accepted into, membership for that season.
+1.9 In its sole discretion, the OWSL Board may establish two Provincial, and/or Regional Divisions in a Region to accommodate the number of teams applying for, and being accepted into, membership for that season.
+In accordance with Ontario soccer guidelines.

-1.10 The structure and composition of the Provincial, Regional and the Multi-Jurisdictional Divisions shall be as Recommended by the OWSL Board, and subject to the approval of the League Management Committee, prior to the Spring Coaches Meeting
+1.10 The structure and composition of the Provincial Elite, Provincial and Regional Divisions shall be as Recommended by the OWSL Board, and subject to the approval of the Ontario Soccer Competitions Committee, prior to the Spring Coaches Meeting

 1.11 A Club team’s Application may be refused if the Club or Team has been found guilty of failing to abide by published rules or for conduct on or off the field that brings the League into disrepute.